archanpatkar/Logico/README.md

 Enclosing Expression will evaluate to `T`

 ## Variables
+> Variables in Logico can be used as Propositional variables but are not limited to the atomic formulas of Propositional logic

-In Logico Variables can Store Expressions and Variables are Expressions
+In Logico Variables can **store** Expressions and *Variables are Expressions*

 Variables are Lazily Evaluated